buraglio/rfc6296-bis/draft-bctb-6man-rfc6296-bis.md

    Translator only to hosts that are also behind the same NPTv6 Translator and perhaps to also expose only the "internal" addresses of hosts behind the NPTv6 Translator to other hosts behind the same NPTv6 Translator.
 However, this cannot be a complete solution.
-A full discussion of these issues is out of scope for this document, but briefly: (a) reliance on DNS to solve this problem depends on hosts always making queries from DNS servers in the same realm as they are (or on DNS interception proxies, which create their own problems) and on mobile hosts/applications not caching those results;
+A full discussion of these issues is out of scope for this document, but, briefly, relying upon DNS to solve this problem depends on (a) hosts always making queries to DNS servers within the same realm as these hosts (or on intermediate DNS forwarders) and mobile hosts/applications not caching those results;
+   (b) network
-   (b) reliance on DNS to solve this problem depends on network administrators on all networks using such applications to reliably and accurately maintain current DNS entries for every host using those applications; and (c) reliance on DNS to solve this problem depends on applications always using DNS names, even though they often must run in environments where DNS names are not reliably maintained for every host.
+   administrators on all networks using such applications to reliably and accurately maintain current DNS entries for every host using those applications; and (c) applications always using DNS names, even though they often run in environments where DNS names are not reliably maintained for every host.
 Other issues are that there is often no single distinguished name for a host and no reliable way for a host to determine what DNS names are associated with it and which names